ALGOL: History

 Alan Perlis gave a vivid description of the meeting: "The meetings were exhausting, interminable, and exhilarating.
 One became aggravated when one's good ideas were discarded along with the bad ones of others.
 Nevertheless, diligence persisted during the entire period.
 The chemistry of the 13 was excellent."

 Legacy

 A significant contribution of the ALGOL 58 Report was to provide standard terms for programming concepts: statement, declaration, type, label, primary, block, and others.

 ALGOL 60 inspired many languages that followed it.
 Tony Hoare remarked: "Here is a language so far ahead of its time that it was not only an improvement on its predecessors but also on nearly all its successors."
 The Scheme programming language, a variant of Lisp that adopted the block structure and lexical scope of ALGOL, also adopted the wording "Revised Report on the Algorithmic Language Scheme" for its standards documents in homage to ALGOL.

+Beyond scheme, ALGOL's block structure and lexical scoping directly shaped the design of Pascal, C, Ada, and Simula.
+Simula, built as an extension of ALGOL 60, introduce classes and objects, making ALGOL an indirect ancestor of object-oriented programming.
+The Backus-Naur form notation, originally developed to describe ALGOL 58's grammar, became the standard method for formally specifying programming language syntax and remains widely used in language standards today.